Taconic State Park

 High Falls in Philmont

 High Falls in Philmont is even closer to Hudson, about fifteen minutes.
 Once you’re there, you have to hike to the falls, but it’s well worth it.
-There’s no swimming and no lifeguards, but it’s a cool place to visit when the weather is warm.
+There’s no swimming and no lifeguards, but it’s a cool place and put your feet in the water when the weather is warm.

 Stuyvesant Falls Park